Museo Nacional de Antropología

-Culturas de la Costa del Golfo Spotlights the important civilizations along the Gulf of Mexico including the Olmec, Totonac and Huastec.
-Stone carvings include two Olmec heads weighing in at almost 20 tons.
+Culturas de la Costa del Golfo Spotlights the important civilizations along the Gulf of Mexico, including the Olmec, Totonac and Huastec.
+Stone carvings include two Olmec heads weighing in at almost 20 tonnes.

 Maya Exhibits findings from southeast Mexico, Guatemala, Belize and Honduras.
 A full-scale replica of the tomb of King Pakal, discovered deep in the Templo de las Inscripciones at Palenque, is simply breathtaking.